-On gear driven decks, each cutting blade is keyed to the blade hub by two (2) shear bolts (10-24 x 5/8 in. stainless steel machine screws).
-These bolts are designed to shear and protect the blade drive gearbox from damage if the blade encounters a shock load.
+On gear driven decks, each cutting blade is keyed to a blade hub by two (2) shear bolts (10-24 x 5/8 in. stainless steel machine screws).
+These bolts are designed to shear and protect the blade drive gear-box from damage if the blade encounters a shock load.